sachins0412/task-api-elRed/README.md

     - email : String, unique
     - password : String, minlength = 8

-    this will register the user as well as logs in the user at the same time
+    This will register the user in the DB and send an OTP to the email registered.
+User has to verify the OTP at /users/verify to begin the session.

 ## 2. Login : POST {{host}}/users/login